 Strolling along Fifth Avenue at Madison Square.
 Photo from Library of Congress.

-The Victorian era was a time of rapid economic growth, when men made great fortunes and women payed great attention to their social status.
-In NYC, social climbers aspired to obtain a place on Mrs. Astor’s ’400 List’, considered to be the New York Elite.
+The Victorian era was a time of rapid economic growth, when men made great fortunes and women paid great attention to their social status.
+In NYC, social climbers aspired to obtain a place on Mrs. Astor’s ‘400 List’, considered to be the New York Elite.
 Great opulence in everything was the order of the day.
 Mansions spanning a city block were built.
 Even the department stores were lavish.
 (Cornelius Vanderbilt II’s mansion is now Bergdorfs).

 By 1873, Mark Twain coined the phrase ‘The Gilded Age’ for the seemingly gold covered exterior face America had put on an otherwise downtrodden and suffering society that was everyone else.
 Most of the nation lived in poverty.